BigIan1969/Tracer/README.md

 # Tracewrapper
 Wrapper for Pythons sys.settrace

 Allows you to run multiple traces at once and also allows you to queue up a class instead of the default show_trace() function.
+Also allows you to filter events, modules and functions.

 ## Example:
     from tracewrapper import tracewrapper